rackspace-cookbooks/elkstack/README.md

 Adds basic iptables rules and cluster iptables rules if appropriate attributes are set.

+## elkstack::\*\_monitoring

+These correspond with the recipes above, and just provide a way to pull out the monitoring work to make the original recipes cleaner.

 ### Miscellaneous

 The wrapper recipes are `single` and `cluster`.
 These change attributes and then